Don’t Fight Against God

 Jesus warns his followers what awaits them.
 First, they’ll get kicked out of their church and then people will kill them.
-Their opponents will do so in the name of religion, thinking they’re acting in service to God.
+Their opponents will do so in the name of religion, thinking they’re acting in service to God, but their actions fight against God.
 This means the killers aren’t coming from the world but from within the family of God.

 Historically this happens whenever a new move of God occurs.
 The biggest movement of God was Jesus coming to fulfill the Old Testament Law.
 Most people miss this, and so they oppose him.